tyler-r-smith/meteor-video-chat/README.md

       Meteor.VideoCallServices.setLocalWebcam("videoChatCallerVideo");
       Meteor.VideoCallServices.setRemoteWebcam("videoChatAnswerVideo");

+You must also specify STUN and TURN servers.
+Here is a list of STUN/TURN servers, be careful because some havent given explicit permission to use them https://gist.github.com/yetithefoot/7592580
+See more about setting you own STUN and TURN servers here: https://www.webrtc-experiment.com/docs/TURN-server-installation-guide.html http://www.stunprotocol.org/
+      Meteor.VideoCallServices.STUNTURN = {"iceServers":[
+                                        {url:"stun:stun.example.com"},
+                                        {url: "turn:example.com",
+                                        credentional: "dave",
+                                        username:"test@dave.com"}]};

 This could be done as you are making the call, in `Meteor.startup` or wherever you see fit.

 If you like, you can set a ringtone, which will play on loop when a call is received: